newfies-dialer/newfies-dialer/docs/source/user-guide-doc/customer_panel.rst

 http://localhost:8000/
-This application provides a user interface for restricted management of the User's Campaign, Phonebook, Subscriber.
-It also provides detailed Reporting of calls and message delivery.
+This application provides a user interface for restricted management of the User's Campaigns, Phonebooks and Subscribers.
+It also provides detailed reporting of calls and message delivery.

 .. contents::
     :local: